kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 |B         |+| |1|
 |**Result**| |1|0|

-For you to visualize better let's add using the decimal system to understand better:
+For you to visualize let's add using the decimal system to understand better:

 |Carry     | |1| |
 | -------- |-|-|-|